tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

 User-defined methods
 ~~~~~~~~~~~~~~~~~~~~

-In addition to nodes, a schema can include *methods*.
-Methods are user-defined
-functions that can be called on this schema.
+A schema can implement custom logic with *methods* -- user-defined functions that can be called on this schema.

 For example, this schema has a method that returns its fields merged in a URI string: